dmeehan1968/Composition/README.md

 ## Classes

+### OCProxy

+Subclasses NSProxy to provide stock implementations of common proxy handlers and provide debug logging on request.
+Proxy classes can subclass from OCProxy to take care of some of the heavy lifting.

 ### ArrayImpl

 An implementation of the immutable array methods.
 This is not a standalone class, as storage for the array is provided by a delegate (the composing class).
 This is an example of the Adapter pattern, converting immutable Array interface to NSArray.